YOUR STEP-BY-STEP INSTRUCTIONS:

 Day 6 - Who's in your crew?

-Often times, one person assumes two roles, such as “director and photographer” or “director and field producer.”
+Often times, one person assumes two roles, such as “director and videographer” or “director and field producer.”

 Who would you like to invite to work with you on your film?
 Think up your dream team of collaborators.
 Take a look at this documentary crew roles breakdown to help you decide.

-Are you determined to be the director, field producer, photographer AND sound mixer?
+Are you determined to be the director, field producer, videography AND sound mixer?

-Read on for some tips on how to shoot a documentary with a one-person crew…
+Read on for some tips on how to shoot a documentary as a one-person crew…

 Day 7 - Dream budget

 How would you make your documentary if you had UNLIMITED funds?
 Take today to write down the rough budget of your dreams... start big and trim down later.

 Wondering what all goes into a documentary budget?
 Find our free cashflow worksheet and tutorial here.